ygemici/osz/docs/scheduler.md

 Finally PRI_IDLE (7).
 The last level just like the first one is special.
 Normally this level is never reached, only if there're no other runnable (non-blocked) threads at higher priority levels.
 The screensaver and memory defragmenter runs at this level for example.
-If even this level is empty or blocked, then a special function is scheduled in the "system" process that halts the CPU.
+If even this level is empty or blocked, then a special function is scheduled in the "system" task that halts the CPU.

 Example
 -------